 Trading Immediately Upon the Release

-This methodology is always a very poor one.
+This methodology is always inferior.

 Opening Pending Orders Before the Release